Discover the beauty of Bizen ware and the warmth of family at Shima Kobo - a gentle, unforgettable experience

-I feel like things made by wonderful people are filled with good energy and make me happy.
+I feel that things made by wonderful people are imbued with good energy and bring happiness.
+Everyone, please do check out Shima Kobo's Bizen ware!

 Living with Clay and Fire: The Bizen Pottery World of the Shima Family

-There's something incredibly humbling about meeting people who live in a world they can't fully control—where fire, earth, and time all have their say.
-That's exactly what we found at Shima Kobo , a family-run Bizen pottery studio nestled in the serene hills of Okayama.
+There’s something incredibly humbling about meeting people who live in a world they can’t fully control—where fire, earth, and time all have their say.
+That’s exactly what we found at Shima Kobo, a family-run Bizen pottery studio nestled in the serene hills of Okayama.

 The Shima family doesn’t just make pottery—they live it.